-If your old dog smells bad, take him to the vet for an examination.
-Stinking isn't a natural part of canine aging, but might be related to ailments common in geriatric dogs, including kidney or dental disease.
+When an old dog smells bad all of a sudden, there's likely an underlying health condition to blame which means that it's time for a veterinary visit.
+Stinking isn't a natural part of canine aging but might be related to ailments common in geriatric dogs, including kidney, skin, or dental disease.
 If he reeks due to flatulence, he might have gastrointestinal problems or require dietary changes.
 Bad odors can signify canine cancer, especially in the mouth.
 Your vet can get to the bottom of your dog's foul scent and treat him accordingly.

-If your dog's breath smells terrible, he needs more than just a good canine mouthwash.
+If your dog's breath smells terrible, he needs more than just a good canine mouthwash or toothpaste.
 Dental and periodontal problems are common in senior dogs.
 Your vet examines your dog's mouth as part of his semiannual wellness visit.
 Elderly dogs should visit the vet every six months, so incipient problems might be nipped in the bud.
-Depending on the condition of your dog's mouth, he might require tooth extraction, gum surgery or a thorough cleaning, all done under anesthesia.
+Depending on the condition of your dog's mouth, he might require tooth extraction, gum surgery, or a thorough cleaning, all done under anesthesia.